Strong customer authentication

 Strong Customer Authentication (further – SCA) is a requirement of the EU Revised Directive on Payment Services (PSD2) on payment service providers within the European Economic Area and UK.
 The requirement ensures that electronic payments are performed with multi-factor authentication, to increase the security of electronic payments.

-As licensed Electronic Money Institution, ConnectPay must ensure that BaaS partners would implement SCA for required events.
-There are a lot of SCA factors examples in the market, the most important thing is to use at least 2 of 3 independently (compromise of one should not undermine the reliability of the other components) :
+As a licensed Electronic Money Institution, ConnectPay must ensure that BaaS partners would implement SCA for required events.
+There are a lot of SCA factors examples in the market; the most important thing is to use at least 2 of 3 independently (compromise of one should not undermine the reliability of the other components) :

 • Knowledge – Something the customer knows (e.g. password, mobile PIN, passphrase, memorized swiping path).